Laioutr

 ttl: '1 day',

-buildCacheKey({ pagination, filter, sorting, input }) {
+buildCacheKey({ input, pagination, filter, sorting }) {

-? `${input.categorySlug}:${sorting ?? 'default'}`
+return `${input.categorySlug}:${sorting ?? 'default'}`;

 },